-Please accept this application packet to recognize NCC Group as an Accountability Agent under the CBPR and PRP Systems.
+Please accept this recertification application packet to recognize NCC Group as maintaining its Accountability Agent status under the CBPR and PRP Systems.
 For additional information or any questions, please contact Jay Trinckes, Technical Director at Jay.Trinckes@nccgroup.com.

 Sincerely,